 Projecting pitcher statistics has become increasingly difficult as the prevalence of bullpens has resulted in fewer decisions awarded to starting pitchers over the past two decades.
-At 25, Kershaw has won 77 games.
-If he pitches an additional 15 seasons, stays healthy, and the Dodgers offense does their part – then Kershaw has a chance to average the 15 wins-per-season needed to reach the 300 win club.
-A World Series title, perfect game, and/or no hitter can also impact Kershaw’s value in positive manner.
-As with most pitchers, a perfect game or no hitter would result an exponential spike in sales in the hours following the event – as it did with Verlander during his two no hit performances.
+If Kershaw pitches at least ten more seasons, stays healthy, and the Dodgers offense does its part – then Kershaw has a chance to reach the 300 win club.
+A World Series title would also impact Kershaw’s value in positive manner.

 Kershaw first appeared on the 2005 Upper Deck USA Baseball set when he was a member of the national team and while his ‘official’ rookie cards are dated 2008 when he first appeared in the major leagues, the most desirable of all Kershaw cards is his 2006 Bowman Chrome issue.
-Available in several parallel versions, an Orange refractor (#’d to 25) recently sold for $2,227, while a raw version brought $1,640.
-A Red refractor (#’d to 5) is currently listed on eBay for $8,500.
-For comparison, a 1955 Topps Sandy Koufax rookie sold for roughly the same price during the same time period.
+Available in several parallel versions of varying scarcity, the orange (# to 25) has skyrocketed.
+The blue refractor, numbered to 150, is now $1,000 and up depending on grade.

 Below is a list of the hottest Kershaw cards currently on eBay.

 Sorry there were no results or an error